 2011 - Total recycling within the County increased.
 All recycling programs operated throughout 2011.
 The prices for recyclables is beginning to show signs of weakness, this may affect the previous positive long term effect on the overall recycling efforts.
-Continued to see a trend of a 1 percent increase in the amount of MSW being generated within the County.
+The trend of a 1 percent increase continued in 2012 for the amount of MSW being generated within the County.